crispaulcastaneda/one-page-layout/README.md

 # One Page Layout
+One page layout or in other term.
+A landing page.

 A project-based learning to implement what will be the result of working with
 ```
 HTML, CSS, JS, jQuery